uoguelph-engg4450-f15/git_immersion/README.md

 The labs are generated from a single source file that describes each of the labs.
 The generation is done in two steps.

+Before running the labs, make sure you have the following alias in your .gitconfig file.
+The `hist` command is used extensively throughout the tutorial.

+    [alias]
+      hist = log --pretty=format:\"%h %ad | %s%d [%an]\" --graph --date=short

 First, the `rake run` command runs through each of the labs and executes the listed commands and captures the output.
 The `auto` directory is used for the automatic running and the output is captured